wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 ```

 To determine whether a conditional mandatory item should be required, the pdbx_conditional_context_list (introduced in the mmCIF DDL PDBx Contextual Extensions extension)
-category must also be defined within the conditional mandatory item, containing the condition to be searched for to determine whether the item should be treated as mandatory nor not.
+category must also be defined within the conditional mandatory item.
+The pdbx_conditional_context_list category contains information on the condition to be searched for to determine whether the item should be treated as mandatory or not.
 For the implementation of pdbx_item_conditional_mandatory above, this may look like:
 ```
 save__struct_ref.pdbx_align_begin